-Lot #109 | The Witch Of Ladakh
+Item #109 | The Witch Of Ladakh

-by Sergey Melnikoff, a.k.a.
+The Witch Of Ladakh by Sergey Melnikoff, a.k.a.
 MFF

-Camera Pentax 67-II / 300mm Lens
+• Camera: Pentax 67-II / 300mm Lens

-● The ultraHD Photo Print Under 5 mm Thick Acrylic Glass
+• Material: UltraHD Photo Print Under 5 mm Thick Acrylic Glass

-● Free Worldwide Shipping in a Crate
+• Shipping: Free Worldwide Shipping in a Secure Crate

-Each MELNIKOFF artwork, which is available at our charity auction, maintaining its uniqueness and artistic value.
-By producing acrylic glass photographs at our production facility in Kyiv, we gives you the chance to own an exquisite work of art by one of the most well-known photographers in the world, as well as a historical memento created in Ukraine during the war.
+Each piece of MELNIKOFF artwork available in our charity shop retains its uniqueness and artistic value.
+Produced at our facility in Kyiv, these acrylic glass photographs offer you the opportunity to own an exquisite work of art by one of the world’s renowned photographers.
+Additionally, each piece serves as a historical memento created in Ukraine during the war.

 $10,000.00